devleinad/itrack/README.md

-<h4><b>About itrack</b></h4>
+<h2><b>About itrack</b></h2>

-<p>itrack is a tracking full CRUD web app created by Daniel Peprah.
+itrack is a tracking full CRUD web app created by Daniel Peprah.
 It is meant to be used for tracking items together with their stockings and issuings.
-Its features include:</p>
+Its features include:
 •	Creating or adding of new users
 •	Creating or adding of new items
 •	Stocking items